stimulus-use/stimulus-use/docs/debug.md

 # Debug

 Some `stimulus-use` mixins and controller have built in logging capabilities to help.
 By default all debugging features are disabled.
-Debug can be enabled
+Debug can be enabled globally or just for one specific mixin.

 ## Global setting